Everyone deals with traumatic events differently. While some can process

 the incident and put it behind them, others have a difficult time transitioning

-back into a normal life.
+back to a normal life.
 In humans, the mind can get “stuck”

 in alert mode, making it impossible to feel safe or relaxed.
 Trauma disorders